-6 It would be more accurate to refer to CHAR and VARCHAR in SQL not as types but as type generators, and the associated length specification (as in, e.g., CHAR(25)) as the argument to an invocation of such a generator.
+&lt;sup>7 It would be more accurate to refer to CHAR and VARCHAR in SQL not as types but as type generators, and the associated length specification (as in, e.g., CHAR(25)) as the argument to an invocation of such a generator.

-7 The detailed syntax of <integer exp>s is left unspecified here (as is that of <iiteral> also-see <user scalar root type def>, later); however, we note that an <integer exp> is of course a numeric expression, and hence a <scalar exp> also.
+&lt;sup>8 The detailed syntax of <integer exp>s is left unspecified here (as is that of <iiteral> also-see <user scalar root type def>, later); however, we note that an <integer exp> is of course a numeric expression, and hence a <scalar exp> also.